rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Technopedia Graph Database
   <br>
-  The Technopedia graph database is a data model that consists of a collection of nodes that are joined together by relationships.
+  The Technopedia graph database is a data model that consists of a collection of nodes that are connected by relationships.
   <br>

-   * Nodes represent entities that are equivalent to a records classification that store a specific data category such as hardware or software.
+   * Nodes represent entities that are equivalent to a records classification, which store a specific data category such as hardware or software.
    * Nodes have attributes that represent and store data as key-value pairs.
    * Nodes connect to other nodes by using relationships.

-  The following diagram shows the `/tql` endpoint, some nodes, and node relationships.
+  The following diagram shows the `/tql` endpoint that is used to query nodes in the Technopedia database.

   <br>